-Thrift stores and yardsales will sometimes yield old birdhouses.
-These can easily be painted in bright colors and added close by a child's garden so that they can enjoy watching birds.
+Thrift stores and yard sales will sometimes yield old birdhouses.
+These can easily be painted in bright colors and added close to a child's garden so that they can enjoy watching birds.

 One of the cheapest, yet most interesting, things you can use is a simple pinwheel.
 These are very inexpensive, but they add just the right touch to a child's garden.
 There is something very magical about pinwheels.

 Care and supervision should be used around certain plants.
 Here are some plants that should never be handled by children or grown where children can access them: